carlsonn415/ConcertFinder/README.md

 ## 🤝 Contributing

-Concert Finder is currently under active development.
+LineUp is currently under active development.
 Contributions are welcome\!
 If you'd like to contribute, please follow these steps:

 1.  **Fork the repository.**
 2.  **Create a new branch:**